Ants are not Conscious: Introduction

-Furthermore, ants are not a single species, but are taxonomically speaking a family, which we are comparing to a single species {\em homo sapiens}.
+Furthermore, ants are not a single species, but are taxonomically speaking a family, with which we are comparing a single species {\em homo sapiens}.
 It would be better to rephrase the question in a way that didn't depend on a somewhat human-biased taxonomic scheme.

 In the rest of this paper I show that the Chinese paradox is actually not a problem for anthropic reasoning, and in so doing demonstrate a previously unknown process for generating power law distributions.
-Then by recasting the ant consciousness problem into a question of expected body mass, which is an objective physical measurement rather than a possibly subjective classification, and including the proper handling of the Chinese paradox, we can conclude that the vast majority of animal species (particularly the small ones) are unlikely to be conscious by anthropic reasoning.
+Then by recasting the ant consciousness problem into a question of expected body mass, which is an objective physical measurement rather than a possibly subjective classification, and including the proper handling of the Chinese paradox, we can conclude that the vast majority of animal species (particularly the small ones) are unlikely to be conscious (or in the reference class, if you prefer) by anthropic reasoning.